 One of the very important aspects outlined in this section is team training.
 Employees should be trained to work together effectively as a team.

 3.1 Guidance

-Sections that pertain to leak detection in related API RPs and documents, include:
+Sections that pertain to leak detection in related API RPs and documents, including:

 API RP 1130, "Computational Pipeline Monitoring for Liquids."
+Generally, the principles in this RP apply mostly to gas pipelines as well.